Floodwaters from Yellowstone surge through eastern Montana

 “We certainly know that climate change is causing more natural disasters, more fires, bigger fires and more floods and bigger floods,” said Robert Manning, a retired University of Vermont professor of environment and natural resources, “These things are going to happen, and they’re going to happen probably a lot more intensely.”

-Yellowstone officials are hopeful that next week they can reopen the southern half of the park, which includes Old Faithful geyser.
-Park officials say the northern half of the park is likely to remain closed all summer, a devastating blow to the local economies that rely on tourism.
+“Before flooding began in south-central Montana, Governor Gianforte left the country late last week on a long-scheduled personal trip with the first lady,” the governor’s spokesperson Brooke Stroyke said in a statement Wednesday.
+“He is returning early and and as quickly as possible.”

-Closure of the northern part of the park will keep visitors from features that include Tower Fall, Mammoth Hot Springs and the Lamar Valley, which is known for viewing wildlife such as bears and wolves.
+The statement did not say where the governor was.
+Montana’s Lt.
+Gov. Kristen Juras signed an emergency disaster declaration on Tuesday and she was meeting with FEMA Administrator Deanne Criswell and state disaster and emergency services personnel in Red Lodge on Thursday.

-The rains hit just as area hotels filled up in recent weeks with summer tourists.
+The rains hit just as hotels around Yellowstone filled up in recent weeks with summer tourists.
 More than 4 million visitors were tallied by the park last year.
 The wave of tourists doesn’t abate until fall, and June is typically one of Yellowstone’s busiest months.

 The season had started well for Cara McGary who guides groups through the Lamar Valley to see wolves, bison, elk and bears.
 She’d seen more 20 grizzlies some days this year.